Marphownio/RepSEO_Classifier/README.md

 # ***RepSEO*** Classifier

+This is the official repository for our IEEE/ACM ICSE'25 [paper](RepSEO.pdf):
+> Mengying Wu, Geng Hong, Wuyuao Mai, Xinyi Wu, Lei Zhang, Yingyuan Pu, Huajun Chai, Lingyun Ying, Haixin Duan, Min Yang. *Exposing the Hidden Layer: Software Repositories in the Service of SEO Manipulation*.
+IEEE/ACM ICSE'25 paper

 *Blackhat Search Engine Optimization through REPositories (**RepSEO**)* is a novel attack vector where attackers carefully craft packages to manipulate search engine results, exploiting the credibility of software repositories to promote illicit websites.

 RepSEO Classifier is the tool to detected those abusive packages in npm, Nuget, Docker Hub.

 The attackers and our classifier focus on the **homepage** of packages, which are indexed by search engines.
 Thus, RepSEO packages often conspicuously display promotional content, which is typically illicit and **distinct** from other packages in the same software repositories.
 As promotion links are the core of SEO, the classifier also focuses on the **usage of links**, especially short links and unpopular links.
 Furthermore, attackers may upload multiple RepSEO packages using a single account considering **registration costs**, thus we consider historical behavior.
 We also model a benign package from their rich structure and metadata.

-In sum, the classifiers include features from five aspects: structure, semantics, links, metadata, and historical behavior.
-The summary of features is shown below.
-The complete feature definition and details of feature engineering can be found in [Appendix_of_RepSEO.pdf](Appendix_of_RepSEO.pdf).
+In sum, the classifiers include features from five aspects: structure, semantics, links, metadata, and historical behavior.The summary of features is shown below.The complete feature definition and details of feature engineering can be found in [Appendix_of_RepSEO.pdf](Appendix_of_RepSEO.pdf).

 | Type       | Feature                            | Data Type | Length |
 |------------|------------------------------------|-----------|--------|